EmilGrovn/few-emitter-simulations/Steady-state/ReadMe.md

 2. for each pump: call getSteady state.
 Calculate nP and g2

-out: no outout, but saves an numpyzip-file in the datafolder with nP (mean photon population) and g^(2)(0), and an np-array of corresponding values of pump/g
+out: no output, but saves an numpyzip-file in the datafolder with nP (mean photon population) and g^(2)(0), and an np-array of corresponding values of pump/g

 Further comments: this function is limited in the sense that for most pump-sweeps (when we reach lasing) a much bigger Hilbert space is needed than for the small pump
 Preferably, we should alter it so it takes in a list of N_Hilbert